Namib Desert Facts

 - Most notably, the astounding Namib Desert remains one of the most remarkable and impressive such features in the world.
 The incredible feature of geology also represents the only true desert to be found in its part of the continent on which it appears.

-- Furthermore, this truly spell-binding location actually holds several distinctions that quite clearly set it apart from other deserts.
-Firstly, this marvel of Nature appears to be extremely old.
+- This truly spell-binding location actually holds several distinctions that quite clearly set it apart from other deserts.
+This marvel of Nature additionally appears to be extremely old.
 In fact, it potentially constitutes the oldest surviving desert in the world.

-- The uncertainty exists due to varying opinions among scientists as to its exact age.
-Secondly, this astonishing feature also possesses an unusual shape.
+- The surprising uncertainty exists due to varying opinions among scientists as to its exact age.
+This astonishing feature also possesses a somewhat unusual shape.
 Its dimensions remain highly elongated, with its length being roughly ten times its width.

-- Thirdly, the Namib Desert also stands out for the extreme aridity it developed.
+- The amazing Namib Desert also stands out from similar features for the extreme aridity it developed.
 It earns this recognition even in comparison with the other desert regions around the globe.
 To be precise, this magnificent site ranks as dry even for a desert.

-- Portions of its area form the most arid regions of earth, with only the Atacama Desert, in South America, to rival them.
-Fourthly, this marvel also serves as home to several species found nowhere else on earth, including the awesome Medusas Head.
+- Portions of its area rank among the most arid regions of earth, with only the Atacama Desert, in South America, to rival them.
+Amazingly, this marvel also serves as home to several species found nowhere else on earth, including the awesome Medusas Head.

-- Finally, its many extremes served to earn it an honorable distinction that few similar features can claim.
+- Its many extremes further served to earn it an honorable distinction that few similar features can claim.
 That holds true since that UNESCO named it a World Heritage Site.
-Of the 23 recognized deserts in the world, only a handful can make that claim.
+Of the 23 recognized deserts in the world, only a handful can make that specific claim.

 Namib Desert Physical Description